Helen Repa: Eastland Disaster

 "I shall never be able to forget what I saw.
 People were struggling in the water, clustered so thickly that they literally covered the surface of the river.
 A few were swimming; the rest were floundering about, some clinging to a life raft that had floated free, others clutching at anything they could reach—at bits of wood, at each other, grabbing each other, pulling each other down, and screaming!
 The screaming was the most horrible of all."

-The Eastland had rolled over roughly at 7:30 AM, Repa arrived at 7:40 AM, the first medical personnel on station.
+The Eastland had rolled over roughly at 7:30 AM, Repa arrived at about 7:40 AM, the first medical personnel on station.
 Repa rapidly took command of the rescue operation.
 Any survivor dragged out of the water or the ship itself, she attended to, bandaging wounds, making sure they were alive.
 Local film crews managed to briefly capture Repa in footage intended for newsreels.
 When a police surgeon named Thomas Carter began handing out needles with strychnine to use as a stimulant, Repa began using them.
 If a victim displayed no signs of life, she would merely yell, "Gone," and move along.
 Repa yelled for pulmotors, a device used to forcibly revive victims, but they would not arrive until 10:00 AM.
 Repa grimly noted, that out of the hundreds pulled out of the water by firemen and police, only a handful were revived.